collibra/import-api-examples/import-api-java-client/README.md

 See [build.gradle.kts](build.gradle.kts) for more information.

-<a name="project-configuration"></a>
+<a name="project-environment-variables"></a>

-## Project configuration
+## Project Environment Variables

-The configuration properties are located in the [**config.properties**](src/main/resources/config.properties) file.
-All properties are required to access the Collibra Platform and run the DataQuality tests and DataImporterTest.
+All variables are required to access the Collibra Platform and run the DataQuality tests and DataImporterTest.

-**Configuration to set up your Collibra environment**
+**Environment Variables to set up your Collibra environment**

 Parameter | Description | Example
 --- | --- | ---
-collibra.url | The base URL of your Collibra environment.  | https://collibra-example.com
+DGC_URL | The base URL of your Collibra environment.  | DGC_URL=https://collibra-example.com
-collibra.username | The user name to be used by the API clients. | john.doe collibra.password | The password to be used by the API clients. | password
+DGC_USERNAME | The user name to be used by the API clients. | DGC_USERNAME=john.doe DGC_PASSWORD | The password to be used by the API clients. | DGC_PASSWORD=password

 <a name="tests"></a>
 ## Tests